List of heads of state of Niger

 This is a list of heads of state of Niger since the country gained independence from France in 1960 to the present day.

-A total of eleven people (not counting one acting) have served as head of state of Niger, all of them men and six of them military rulers.
+A total of eleven people (not counting one acting) have served as head of state of Niger, with six of them military rulers.

-The current head of state of Niger is Abdourahamane Tchiani, the president of the National Council for the Safeguard of the Homeland (CNSP), a military junta established following a coup that overthrew President Mohamed Bazoum, on 26 July 2023; additionally, Tchiani was formally sworn in as president of the republic on 26 March 2025, for the term of five years.
+The current head of state of Niger is Abdourahamane Tiani, the president of the National Council for the Safeguard of the Homeland (CNSP), a military junta established following a coup that overthrew President Mohamed Bazoum, on 26 July 2023; additionally, Tchiani was formally sworn in as president of the republic on 26 March 2025, for the term of five years.

 Term limits

 As of 2021, there is a two-term limit for the president in the Constitution of Niger.
 The first president who adhered to the term limits was Mahamadou Issoufou in 2021.